-Benefit Description You pay Emergency within our service area High Option Emergency care at a doctor's office \$10 per office visit for Primary Care \$25 per office visit for Specialist Emergency care at an urgent care facility \$30 per visit Emergency care in a hospital emergency room \$150 per visit Note: We waive the ER copay if you are admitted to the hospital.
+Benefit Description You pay Emergency within our service area High Option • Emergency care at a doctor's office \$10 per office visit for Primary Care \$25 per office visit for Specialist • Emergency care at an urgent care facility \$30 per visit • Emergency care in a hospital emergency room \$150 per visit Note: We waive the ER copay if you are admitted to the hospital.
 Not covered: Elective care or non-emergency care All charges

-Benefit Description You pay Emergency outside our service area High Option Emergency care at a doctor's office \$10 per office visit for Primary Care \$25 per office visit for Specialist Emergency care at a non-plan urgent care facility \$30 per visit Emergency care in a hospital emergency room \$150 per visit Note: We waive the ER copay if you are admitted to the hospital.
-Not covered: All charges Elective care or non-emergency care • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area • Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Local professional ambulance service when medically appropriate \$50 per trip Note: See Section $5(c)$ for non-emergency service.
+Benefit Description You pay Emergency outside our service area High Option Emergency care at a doctor's office \$10 per office visit for Primary Care \$25 per office visit for Specialist Emergency care at a non-plan urgent care facility \$30 per visit • Emergency care in a hospital emergency room \$150 per visit Note: We waive the ER copay if you are admitted to the hospital.
+Not covered: All charges • Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area • Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Professional ambulance service when medically appropriate \$50 per trip Note: See Section 5(c) for non-emergency service.
 Non-emergency (ground or air) transport requires prior authorization.
 Emergency air ambulance \$250 per trip Note: Ambulance services will be reviewed on a retrospective basis to determine medical necessity.
 The member will be fully liable for the cost of ambulance services that are not medically necessary.